CentOS/reimzul/README.md

 ## Controller
-This is the node that runs beanstalkd for the various tubes/queues To build a .src.rpm, it has to be uploaded under /srv/reimzul/incoming
+This is the node that runs beanstalkd for the various tubes/queues To submit a pkg, we have two options:

-From that point, one can use /srv/reimzul/code/reimzul_submit.py (it has embedded help with --help or when called with no args)
+ * build a .src.rpm, uploaded under /srv/reimzul/incoming and call (local) reimzul_submit.py script (see above)
+ * remotely trigger a build from git (including branch/tag/commit id) through reimzul_client (see above)

 Example when willing to submit same src.rpm (already uploaded !) to multiple arches :
 ```
 for arch in x86_64 aarch64 armhfp ; do /srv/reimzul/code/reimzul_submit.py -s time-1.7-45.el7.src.rpm -d .el7 -a $arch -t c7.1708.u ; done